emanSaad/wikiProject/README.md

 # wikiProject

 This Wiki project is an implementation of the assignment of CS50’s Web Programming with Python and JavaScript course introduced by Harvard univesity.
-For more information please see:[Wiki Project](https://cs50.harvard.edu/web/2020/projects/1/wiki/).
+For more information please see: [Wiki Project](https://cs50.harvard.edu/web/2020/projects/1/wiki/).

 ## Project Explanation: